 Some of the performances from the side characters can be a little exaggerated, although given the outlandishness of some lines, I’m impressed they turned out as well as they did.
 Too many unfunny moments of comic relief are placed at the most ill-fitting times.
 The voice work and dialogue for Gabriel is just generically demonic, but I can’t blame Ray Chase because I’m sure he gave what was asked of him.
 Nor can I blame Marina Mazepa for the eccentric, goofy movements and ridiculous costume design.
 Though the makeup is excellent, and Gabriel’s design is admittedly creepier once you know what he is.

-I love the core idea of Malignant in concept.
+I love the core idea of the film in concept.
 It’s absolutely crazy once you know what’s been happening, and I can understand how someone else could call the big reveal downright stupid.
 But I can see how the idea could be genuinely terrifying.
 It offers a lot of possibilities for exploring free will and memory via both psychological means and effective body horror.
 I also really like how it ties in to some of the more dramatic plot points in really eerie ways.
 But I keep coming back to the main problem of how goofily it’s executed, for all of the reasons already covered.
 Because of that, I found the third act almost ironically humorous, even what’s supposed to be the big pinnacular confrontation scene at the end.
 What’s clearly meant to be taken seriously simply can’t compete with the loud, obnoxious style that seems intent to hijack Malignant at nearly every turn, right up to the very end.

 Malignant isn’t completely devoid of redeeming qualities.
 It’s a potentially great idea with glimmers of assured direction and a few successfully unsettling moments.
 But those glimmers are fighting against misguided choices that just don’t fit and ultimately drag everything down.
 As a result, we have a film that seemingly has no idea what it wants to be, and somehow comes across as both trying too hard and not hard enough.
 Maybe this is exactly how James Wan envisioned his film from the start, maybe he got nervous that he had to go bigger to appeal to his audience, or maybe something else went wrong.
 Obviously, I can’t know.
 But at least the film he made is bad in a way that makes me curious about these things, as opposed to leaving me feeling indifferent.
-I was never bored with Malignant.
+I was never bored with it.
 I’m merely baffled as to why some of what we got wasn’t excised from the final product.

 Malignant was released in US theaters and on HBO Max on September 10, 2021.
 The horror movie is now available to watch on digital and on demand, and to buy on DVD and Blu-Ray.